 This weekend, why not try what I’m suggesting?
 By sundown on Saturday, start to intentionally slow down your day.
 And, at the same time, start to get ready to meet the Lord the following morning by spending some time in Scripture and prayer.
 I believe you’ll find it makes a huge difference.

-I am grateful that I continue to hear how God is using my latest book entitled The Sermon Sucking Black Hole—Why You Can’t Remember on Monday What Your Minister Preached on Sunday.
+I am grateful that I continue to hear how positively readers are responding to my latest book entitled The Sermon Sucking Black Hole—Why You Can’t Remember on Monday What Your Minister Preached on Sunday.
 This book is available at Amazon.com by clicking here.

-This book gives some solid tips to the people sitting in the congregation to help them remember what you’ve said from the pulpit when they come to worship services in the church where you serve as pastor.
+In this book, I offer some solid tips to the people sitting in the congregation to help them remember what their pastor has said from the pulpit.

-You will also find a variety of resources for pastors and congregations at the Mainstay Ministries website.
+You will find a variety of other helpful resources for pastors and congregations at the Mainstay Ministries website.
 Please click here.